-We ensure that London has a safe, clean and sustainable way of managing its recyclable and non-recyclable waste.
+We ensure that London and the South East has a safe, clean and sustainable way of managing its recyclable and non-recyclable waste, using our unique river-based infrastructure.

-We serve a vital public function, helping to make London cleaner and safer.
+We are proud to serve a vital public function, helping to make London cleaner and safer.

 Care and respect

-All out employees are encouraged to promote environmental sustainability locally.
+All our employees are encouraged to promote environmental sustainability locally.
 We show care and respect to each other by listening and developing new ideas.

 We work with enthusiasm and pride, take responsibility and are the best we can possibly be through encouraging and inspiring fellow employees.